These are the questions that have come up most frequently in training workshops on the new psychiatry curricula being introduced in 2022.

 We will be reviewing the WPBAs and the wider assessment strategy once the new curricula are implemented, with the aim of re-evaluating the numbers recommended and the breadth of information we receive from WPBAs.

-The PDP will be built upon throughout the placement, and any activities that are to be further developed will be outlined at the end of the placement, highlighting progression.
+The PSPDP will be built upon throughout the placement, and any activities that are to be further developed will be outlined at the end of the placement, highlighting progression.

-Information from the PDPs will feed directly into the Psychiatric Supervision Reports, which should streamline the end of year reporting process.
+Information from the PSPDP will feed directly into the Psychiatric Supervision Reports, which should streamline the end of year reporting process.

 The revalidation information and questions about sickness absence and complaints/investigations will remain the same, to be completed as part of the report.